jasonkneen/nl.fokkezb.form/docs/guides/types/README.md

 ### setInput
 You need to call {@link Widgets.nlFokkezbForm.controllers.field#setInput} to add your type's input view to the row.

-### showValue
+### setValue
-To display the value set to the field via the type's input controller, you need to overload the `$.showValue` method and do what needs to be done there.
+To display the value set to the field via the type's input controller, you need to overload the `$.setValue` method and do what needs to be done there.

-### changeValue
+### change
-The other way around you need to call `$.changeValue` whenever the value of the control changes.
+The other way around you need to call `$.change` whenever the value of the control is changed by the user.
 The base controller will take care of the `change` events.

 ### Overloading controller methods
 You can overload any of {@link Widgets.nlFokkezbForm.controllers.field}'s methods: